-A jaguar by any other name would still look as sweet . . . but it wouldn't technically be a jaguar.
-You see, even though some people call out these species interchangeably, I've zoomed into the photos from our big cats quiz to illustrate the spotty difference between the three.
+A leopard by any other name would still look as sweet . . . but it wouldn't technically be a leopard.
+You see, even though some people call out these big cat species interchangeably, there is actually quite a difference among their spots.
+Take a look below at photos of each, and then try to ace our big cats quiz !

-- Leopard (Scientific name: Panthera pardus): These cats have a pattern that looks flower like — called rosettes — in large numbers with a slightly different color inside.
+- Leopard: (Scientific name: Panthera pardus) These cats have a pattern that looks flower like — called rosettes — in large numbers with a slightly different color inside.
+Source: Flickr user macjewell

-- Jaguar (Scientific name: Panthera onca): Jaguars' markings also include rosetted dots but they sometimes have spots in the center as well as a darker, thicker outline.
+- Jaguar: (Scientific name: Panthera onca) Jaguars' markings also include rosetted dots but they sometimes have spots in the center as well as a darker, thicker outline.
 Typically, there are larger rosettes in smaller numbers on this species.
+Source: Flickr user tambako